Initial awareness or scoping meeting

-Some PSPs hold an initial awareness or launch meeting to raise the profile of the PSP among patient and clinician groups and to foster their interest and participation.
-While this meeting is not compulsory, and may be dependent on the resources available to the PSP, it can present the potential priority setting exercise to a wider audience.
+Some PSPs hold an initial awareness or launch meeting to raise the profile of the PSP among patient and clinician groups and to encourage their interest and participation.
+While this meeting is not essential, and may be dependent on the resources available to the PSP, it can present the potential priority setting exercise to a wider audience.
 It can be helpful for topic areas that do not have established networks or communication channels.
-It is an opportunity to explain the notion of research priority setting, gauge interest, answer questions and secure involvement as partners.
+It is an opportunity to explain the idea of research priority setting, gauge interest, answer questions and secure involvement as partners.
 Some PSPs have also used this meeting as an opportunity to gather thoughts from stakeholders on the potential scope of the PSP.

 Potential attendees are usually identified through the Steering Group members' networks and contacts.

 While the format of the meeting may vary depending on the nature and number of attendees, the key elements to include on the agenda are:

 - information about the JLA and its aims, process and outcomes